Policy: Library collection development

 - All library users may suggest material for acquisition.
-Suggestions will be considered by collection development managers in the Library with reference to the principles in this policy.
+Suggestions are considered by collection development managers in the Library with reference to the principles in this policy.

-- Material will be purchased through the most cost effective means including use of approval plans, blanket orders, digital acquisition, collaboration with other institutions or via gifts & exchange.
+- Material is purchased through the most cost effective means including use of approval plans, blanket orders, digital acquisition, collaboration with other institutions or via gifts and exchange.

-- The Library will continue to participate in resource sharing arrangements that give the University community access to resources held by other research libraries.
+- The Library continues to participate in resource sharing arrangements that give the University community access to resources held by other research libraries.

-- The Library will deal directly with publishers if there is no advantage to be gained by using third parties for supply.
+- The Library deals directly with publishers if there is no advantage to be gained by using third parties for supply.

-- Access to the collection will continue to be through the catalogue, a federated (single search) system which also provides access to journal articles, the Australian national resource discovery systems (Trove and LibrariesAustralia) and international resource discovery services (such as OCLC WorldCat).
+- Access to the collection continues to be through the catalogue, a federated (single search) system which also provides access to journal articles, the Australian national resource discovery systems (Trove and LibrariesAustralia) and international resource discovery services (such as OCLC WorldCat).

-- Research outputs in the Open access repository and E Press publications will also be accessible through the catalogue and resource discovery systems.
+- Research outputs in the Open access repository and E Press publications are also accessible through the catalogue and resource discovery systems.

-- Material will be acquired to meet teaching and research needs in a timely manner.
-Requests for collection material that are agreed after support from relevant academics will be ordered within 5 working days of agreement.
-Rush orders, for material that an academic needs urgently, such as a short loan item for a course, will be placed within 2 working days.
+- Material is acquired to meet teaching and research needs in a timely manner.
+Requests for collection material that are agreed after support from relevant academics is ordered within five working days of agreement.
+Rush orders, for material that an academic needs urgently, such as a short loan item for a course, is placed within two working days.

-- The Library will undertake periodical reviews of its business practices in acquisition and cataloguing, at least every 3 years, seeking best practice information from academic libraries.
+- The Library undertakes periodical reviews of its business practices in acquisition and cataloguing, at least every three years, seeking best practice information from academic libraries.

 - The Library collects materials, which represent a variety of opinions and perspectives.
 It complies with the principles of intellectual freedom enunciated in the Statement on Free Access to Information produced by the Australian Library and Information Association.

-- Complaints about the inclusion or exclusion of material will be accepted only in writing and should be addressed to the Associate Director, Library Services who will normally resolve the matter.
-Where appropriate, advice will be sought from the University Librarian.
+- Complaints about the inclusion or exclusion of material are accepted only in writing and should be addressed to the Associate Director, Library Services who will normally resolve the matter.
+Where appropriate, advice is sought from the University Librarian.